-Undefined memory locations should not be written to except when writing the default values suggested in this data sheet.
-Addresses that have values marked as 0 should be considered reserved and have a 0 written into their registers during power-up.
+Do not write to undefined memory locations except when writing the default values suggested in this data sheet.
+Consider addresses marked as 0 as reserved, and these addresses must have a 0 written into their registers during power-up.

 DEFAULT VALUES